TropicLabs/tropiclabs/docs/sc/tos.md

 **11. Governing Law**

-These Terms shall be governed and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law provisions.
+These Terms shall be governed and construed in accordance with the laws of Hong Kong, without regard to its conflict of law provisions.

 **12. Changes to the App**